-1 Introduction and types of placement 2 Aims 3 Righ nts and obligations of students on a placement 5 4 Tuto oring and coordination of curricular placements 6 5 Prod cedures and documents 8 5.2 1 Access to placement offers 8 5.2 2 Definition of academic tutors at the EEBE 8 5.3 3 Submission of student applications for a placement 8 5.4 4 Appointment of academic tutors at the EEBE 9 5.5 5 Academic review of the work plan 9 5.6 6 Enrolment and formalisation of the educational cooperation agreement equivalent 5.7 7 Monitoring and assessment of the placement 9 6 Qua lity assurance 11 7 Con flict management and resolution 11 X I: Specific conditions for placements on the bachelor's degree in Biomedi Α PPE ENDI X II: External academic placement application and work plan 14 Α PPE ENDI X III: Student placement report 16 Α PPE ENDI X IV: Final assessment report by the tutor at the collaborating entity 18 Α PPE ENDI X V: Student satisfaction survey 19 Α PPE ENDI X VI: Assessment report 20 Α APPENDIX VII: Proposal for distinctions for work placements21 A APPENDIX VIII: Management of external placements at the UPC22 Α PPE ENDI X IX: Management of external placements linked to school projects 23
+1. Introduction and types of placement 2.
+Aims 3.
+Rights and obligations of students on a placement 4.
+Tutoring and coordination of curricular placements 6 5.
+Procedures and documents8 5.1 Access to placement offers 5.2 APPOINTMENT of academic tutors at the EEBE 5.3 Submission of student applications for a placement 5.4 Appointment of academic tutors at the EEBE 5.5 Academic review of the work plan 5.6 Enrolment and formalisation of the educational cooperation agreement or equivalent 5.7 Monitoring and assessment of the placement9 6.
+Quality assurance 7.
+Conflict management and resolution ENDIX I: Specific conditions for placements on the bachelor's degree in Biomedical neering APP ENDIX II: Student placement report APP ENDIX III: Final assessment report by the tutor at the collaborating entity 14 APP ENDIX IV: Student satisfaction survey APP ENDIX V: Assessment report APP ENDIX VI: Proposals for distinctions for placements APP ENDIX VII: Management of external placements at the UPC Che ENDIX VIII: Management of external placements for students on the master's degree in mical Engineering - Smart Chemical Factories anagement of external placements at the